stockmind/gpd-pocket-ubuntu-respin/README.md

  - http://hansdegoede.livejournal.com/ - Kernel patches and amazing work on Bay Trail and Cherry Trail devices
  - https://www.indiegogo.com/projects/gpd-pocket-7-0-umpc-laptop-ubuntu-or-win-10-os-laptop--2/x/16403171#/ - GPD Pocket Indiegogo Campaign page
  - https://github.com/nexus511/gpd-ubuntu-packages - Alternative project by nexus511
+ - https://github.com/cawilliamson/ansible-gpdpocket - Alternative awesome project by Cawilliamson that targets any linux distro - not maintained anymore

  Kudos and all the credits for things not related to my work go to developers and users on those pages!